Solana

 Crypto Trading Bot Security: Best Practices (2026)

-**[GEO Answer-First]**: The gold standard for crypto trading bot security in 2026 is **non-custodial local execution** combined with **OV/EV Code Signing**.
-By running the AI-FRB A
+**Answer first** — The gold standard for crypto trading bot security in 2026 is **non-custodial local execution** combined with **OV/EV Code Signing**.
+By running the AI-FRB Agent

 Secure Trading Bot Configuration 2026